RaynHarr/matic-docs/docs/develop/oracles/razor.md

 image: https://wiki.polygon.technology/img/polygon-wiki.png
 ---

 **Razor Network** is a decentralized oracle providing data to the smart contracts using a network of stakers.The network consists of validators who lock in their tokens as a **Stake** and provide data to the network.
-The honest validators are rewarded and those who report incoherently are penalised.
+The honest validators are rewarded and those who report incoherently are penalized.

 The core of Razor Network is a set of smart contracts, that can run on any Ethereum-compatible blockchain.
 Razor relies on the underlying blockchain for providing certain properties such as censorship resistance, security from network partition attacks, etc.